interlay/interbtc/crates/democracy/README.md

   work under the condition that it's the same account that noted it and after the voting period, OR it's a different account after the enactment period.

-#### Cancellation Origin

-This call can only be made by the `CancellationOrigin`.

-- `emergency_cancel` - Schedules an emergency cancellation of a referendum.
-  Can only happen once to a specific referendum.

-#### ExternalOrigin

-This call can only be made by the `ExternalOrigin`.

-- `external_propose` - Schedules a proposal to become a referendum once it is is legal for an externally proposed referendum.

-#### External Majority Origin

-This call can only be made by the `ExternalMajorityOrigin`.

-- `external_propose_majority` - Schedules a proposal to become a majority-carries referendum once it is legal for an externally proposed referendum.

-#### External Default Origin

-This call can only be made by the `ExternalDefaultOrigin`.

-- `external_propose_default` - Schedules a proposal to become a negative-turnout-bias referendum once it is legal for an externally proposed referendum.

 #### Fast Track Origin

 This call can only be made by the `FastTrackOrigin`.

 - `fast_track` - Schedules the current externally proposed proposal that is "majority-carries" to become a referendum immediately.

-#### Veto Origin

-This call can only be made by the `VetoOrigin`.

-- `veto_external` - Vetoes and blacklists the external proposal hash.

 #### Root